ihdavjar/FlapKine/docs/_sources/user_guide/window/project_editor.rst.txt

   - **Flattened Projection:** Automatically adjusts to produce a 2D view for easier point selection.

-  - **Adaptive Interface:** Works intelligently for both wing-like structures and other object geometries.
+  - **Adaptive Interface:** Works intelligently for wing-like structures.

 ---